mdingemanse/playful_iconicity/playful_iconicity.md

 Many highly iconic words are rated as funny, and many words rated as not iconic are rated as not funny.
 This sheds light on the relation between iconicity and playfulness.
 Across languages, iconic words display marked phonotactics, sound play and evocative imagery, all things that can make iconic words sound funny.
 The data analysed here suggests these aspects of iconic words indeed lead to higher funniness ratings, though only for positively valenced words.

 The discrepancies between humor and iconicity ratings also shed light on the various factors that go into humor ratings.
 Highly funny words not rated as highly iconic include animal names, taboo words and joke-related words.
 This shows that at least some humor ratings are made on the basis of semantics and word associations.

+The basic correlations hold up well in sections of data for which we imputed ratings, demonstrating the robustness of the method for ratings imputation used here, and suggesting that this method can feasibly be used to increase the intersection of ratings in large lexical datasets.

 References
 ----------